 If you have not yet, read the Four Season Greenhouse/Growing Room Review first.
 A lot of what we write here will make more sense after reading it.

-These reviews are not easy to write, we want to be honest and helpful.
-We know that year-round growing and passive solar greenhouses have gained a lot of popularity, and we know from personal experience how much we wanted to make this work.
+These reviews are not easy to write, but we want to be honest and helpful.
+Year-round growing and passive solar greenhouses have gained a lot of popularity, and we know from personal experience how much we want to make this work.

-With these reviews, we want to be an encouragement for those who have already invested in a year-round growing greenhouse and are looking for tips on how to make it most efficient.
-But we also want to be realistic and honest to those who are still considering investing in a passive solar greenhouse or year-round growing room.
+With these reviews, we want to encourage those who have already invested in a year-round growing greenhouse and are looking for tips on how to make it more efficient.
+However, we also want to be realistic and honest with those who are still considering investing in a passive solar greenhouse or year-round growing room.

 Note, that all we write here is our personal experience and observations that we have gained over the last 8 years.
 It is possible that your experience is very different.

-And last but not least before we get started I want to mention the “honeymoon” phase.
-Year-round growing in a cold climate is still very new where the excitement about what is possible overshadows the reality.
+Last but not least, before we get started, I want to mention the “honeymoon” phase.
+Year-round growing in a cold climate is still very new, and the excitement about what is possible often overshadows the reality.
 It is a beautiful phase, and we personally have enjoyed it.
 However, for someone who is just looking for food security in challenging times, it might not be the right thing.

 The beginnings of year-round growing

-As the summer season was over, we started our adventure of winter growing in zone 3.
+As the summer season ended, we started our winter growing adventure in zone 3.
 Before that, we had already experimented with sprouts, herbs, and microgreens indoors.
-Since that worked great and is a great way to start, we wanted to see if more was possible.
+Since that worked great and was a great way to start, we wanted to see if more was possible.

-In January 2015 we learned our first lesson about no growth during the cold and dark winter months.
-As you see in the picture above in two months, there was no growth worth talking about.
-That is also where we started to understand the difference between winter harvesting and winter growing.
-This is important, and we will talk more about it below.
+In January 2015, we learned our first lesson about no growth during the cold and dark winter months.
+As you can see in the picture above, in two months, there was no growth worth talking about.
+That is also when we started to understand the difference between winter harvesting and winter growing.
+This is important, and we will discuss it further below.

-We would have to start plants earlier in order to be able to harvest anything edible during the winter.
+We would have to start plants earlier to harvest anything edible during the winter.
 At this stage, we had no idea how early.
-Could we still grow heat-loving plants during the summer and then after that greens for winter?
+Could we still grow heat-loving plants during the summer and then greens for winter?
 We had so much to learn.

-When spring finally arrived we had more greens than we could keep up with.
-Spinach, arugula, and microgreens partly planted in the fall, and partly early in March grew and matured quickly now.
+When spring finally arrived, we had more greens than we could keep up with.
+Spinach, arugula, and microgreens planted partly in the fall and partly early in March grew and matured quickly.

 We also finally had a place for seedlings that enjoyed the sunshine at the big windows.
 And we were ready for more adventures in our four-season growing room.

-Especially in those early years of our experience, we were documenting everything.
-You can find all the garden updates by clicking on “growing” at the top of this blog and all the years for our garden updates will come up.
+We documented everything, especially in the early years of our experience.
+You can find all the garden updates by clicking on “growing” at the top of this blog.
+All the years for our garden updates will come up.
 The four-season growing started in ’14.

 Winter harvesting vs winter growing